Lauren Conrad Admits To Freaking Out At Speidi's Wedding

-Lauren Conrad seems like she'd be the perfect wedding guest, the kind of friend who'd hold the bride's dress up while she pees, donate a supply of mason jars and striped drinking straws for the reception, and organize a surprise flash mob to send off the happy couple.
+Lauren Conrad seems like she'd be the perfect wedding guest, the kind of friend who'd hold the bride's dress up while she pees, donate a supply of Mason jars and striped drinking straws for the reception, and organise a surprise flash mob to send off the happy couple.

 Of course, that's assuming the bride and groom aren't Heidi Montag and Spencer Pratt, a.k.a.
 Speidi.

-In honor of the 10th anniversary of The Hills, L.C. is telling all about her former frenemy's 2009 wedding, which coincided with the filming of her final scenes for the MTV reality show.
+In honour of the 10th anniversary of The Hills, L.C. is telling all about her former frenemy's 2009 wedding, which coincided with the filming of her final scenes for the MTV reality show.

 Conrad and then-boyfriend Kyle Howard were meant to only spend a short time at the nuptials before heading to another event, but fate (and electricity) intervened.